 Any of these symptoms may appear along with mild or high fever.
 You shouldn’t wait for further observation if you suffer from any of these symptoms and seek an expert’s opinion immediately.

 During a dental examination, diagnosis is carried out across the teeth, gums, tongue, throat, mouth, neck and the cheeks.
 The expert may also tap or scrape your teeth with various tools.
 You may also have to undergo an oral x-ray during such tests.
-Dentist South Kensington suggests that pregnant and breast feeding patients must tell their dental care provider before undergoing any oral x-rays.
+Dentist at Smile 4 U Dental Practice suggests that pregnant and breast feeding patients must tell their dental care provider before undergoing any oral x-rays.
 This is important as x-ray radiation isn’t considered healthy for the yet to be born baby.

 Oral health treatments are usually costly.
 But that shouldn’t deter you from availing the right treatment at the right time.
 Choose a dental insurance plan carefully only after fully understanding the clauses.
 Many oral health practices are now offering 0% finance option on their treatments.
 Availing such benefits also proves beneficial to a considerable extent.